Performance Analysis of Tri-Sector Reflector Antennas for HAPS-Based Cellular Networks: Simulation Results

 \section{Simulation Results}

 In this section, we present the main results of the performance analysis comparing the proposed \ac{HAPS}-based \ac{NTN} deployment with conventional terrestrial \ac{4G} and \ac{5G} cellular networks.
 The experiments were conducted using \textit{Giulia}, a system-level simulator calibrated according to \ac{3GPP} channel and deployment models to ensure realistic network-level performance evaluation.
 The simulation parameters used throughout the experiments are summarized in Table~\ref{tab:param}.

-To ensure a fair comparison between terrestrial and \ac{HAPS}-based deployments, we assume that each sector operates a single \ac{MIMO} layer and transmits one dominant beam toward the served coverage region.
-This simplified configuration reflects the single-beam operation of the reflector-based \ac{HAPS} architecture and allows a consistent comparison with the terrestrial \ac{4G} and \ac{5G} baselines.
+To ensure a fair comparison between terrestrial and \ac{HAPS}-based deployments, we assume that each sector in the \ac{5G} \ac{TN} operates on a single \ac{MIMO} layer and transmits one dominant beam toward the served coverage region.
+This configuration enables a consistent comparison between the \ac{HAPS} architecture and the terrestrial \ac{4G} and \ac{5G} baselines.
 The investigation of more advanced multi-layer and massive \ac{MIMO} configurations is left for future work.